diophung/algorithm/README.md

 # About
 ------
-It's my works at leisure time on algorithms and data structures to keep myself hands-on.
-There will be another repo for system design & architecture (coming soon).
+My works in free time to brush up algorithms and data structures, and to keep myself hands-on.

 ## Requirements
 - python 3.x